 I’m No Yogi, But I Started Anyway

 I could say I know a few poses.
 I’ve been to a few yoga classes here and there.
 I’ve watched a few tutorials online, and I’ve saved a lot of yoga Pinterest pins.
-However, thinking about following along in the yoga sequences is enough to make me sweat.
+However, thinking about following along in a yoga sequence is enough to make me sweat.
 The instructor calling out poses to transition to when I’m still figuring out the last one I was supposed to be in is overwhelming.
 Keeping the lights dimmed in a yoga studio wasn’t enough to keep me going.
 I had to figure something else out.

 I was lucky enough to have a fellow teacher on the school campus where I work, lead classes after school for some time.
 She was going to teach at her local yoga studio and wanted the practice.
-Most of us who came to the class had limited experience with yoga, so she took the time to explain the poses and what all those words that end in “Sana” meant.
-For once I wasn’t afraid of what I looked like and could concentrate on trying to twist my body into the poses.
+Most of us who came to the class had limited experience with yoga, so she took the time to explain the poses and what all those words that end in “sana” meant.
+For once, I wasn’t afraid of what I looked like and could concentrate on trying to twist my body into the poses.
 This was my kind of class.